-Once you get to know the DEILD technique, you'll be able to use it multiple times per night in what is also called dream chaining.
-You can also use it to deliberately re-enter a great dream (lucid or non-lucid) if you prematurely wake up.
+Once you get to know the DEILD technique, you'll be able to use it multiple times per night in dream chaining.
+You can also use it to deliberately re-enter a great dream (lucid or non-lucid) if you wake up prematurely.

 The DEILD or Dream Re-Entry Technique can be effortless

 If you're a light sleeper (you wake up at various times during the night) then DEILDs may come very naturally to you.
 If you're a heavy sleeper, you might need the aid of an alarm clock or lucid dreaming app (like the Singularity Experience) which is designed to momentarily wake you from REM sleep.

 The ideal conditions for dream re-entry are after 4-6 hours of sleep, when your REM cycles are starting to become longer.
 You must briefly wake up from a dream in order to implement the DEILD technique.

 If you find this happens naturally - great.